flet-dev/website/docs/controls/expansiontile.md

 ### `visual_density`

 Defines how compact the control's layout will be.
-Value is of [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity) enum.
+The value is of [`ThemeVisualDensity`](/docs/reference/types/themevisualdensity) enum.

 ## Events